serifcolakel/etstur-findevent-fe-challenge/README.md

 #### Client-side

 - [Next JS](https://nextjs.org/) - The framework used for the front-end side of the project.
-- [TailwindCSS](https://tailwindcss.com/) - The CSS framework used for the front-end side of the project.
+- [TailwindCSS](https://tailwindcss.com/) - The CSS framework used desing the project.
+- [PrimeReact](https://www.primefaces.org/primereact/) - The React UI Component Libraries used.
+- [google-map-react](https://tomchentw.github.io/react-google-maps/)- The google map service for React.
+- [react-confetti](https://www.npmjs.com/package/react-confetti)- Confetti without the cleanup for react lib.
+- [react-icons](https://react-icons.github.io/react-icons)- Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.
+- [react-slick](https://react-slick.neostack.com/)- The Last React Carousel You'll Ever Need!

+- [react-timer-hook](https://www.npmjs.com/package/react-timer-hook)- React timer hook is a custom react hook, built to handle timer, stopwatch, and time logic/state in your react component.
+- [@react-hook/window-size](https://www.npmjs.com/package/@react-hook/window-size)- React hooks for updating components when the size or orientation of the window changes.

 <!-- GETTING STARTED -->